Parth-G27/Neural-Networks-in-PyTorch/Readme.md

 ## Notebooks

 ##### PyTorch Basics
-Understand the foundational concepts of PyTorch.
+Understand the foundational concepts of PyTorch with tensors and their operations.

 ##### Data Augmentation
 Learn techniques to augment your dataset for improved model performance.